rickardlindberg/rickardlindberg.me/writing/agdpp-thinking-about-test-setup/index.markdown

 ## Summary

-All ours test for the game are now written at the top-level.
+All our tests for the game are now written at the top-level.
 They include all the objects.
 And they are written close to the acceptance criteria for stories.
 Don't we need lower-level tests as well?